christinabejjani/sclearn_fb/expt1/JS/README.md

 This experiment was run in January 2019 on Amazon Mechanical Turk.

 If I had infinite time, I would have made this code more efficient.
-For example, I would've gotten rid of all the code that is currently "separate" from the main task code and I would use the same functions.
+For example, I would've gotten rid of all the code that is currently "separate" from the main task code and I would use the same functions for the practice and main task instead of repeating code like that.
 So you could say there is a lot of extra lines that didn't need to be there if I'd been more dedicated to cleaner expt code.

 We counterbalanced across feedback group (no feedback/feedback) and image assignment to congruency context (i.e., so that the bear + bird were both mostly incongruent and mostly congruent at least once).
 That's why there are 6 versions per feedback group.